rstumbaugh/battleship/README.md

 # battleship
 Battleship written in Java

 Battleship game written in Java with an enemy AI, networking capabilites via LAN, and visually appealing graphics.
+Source found in src/com/rs/battleship.